socialcatde/retrohandheldtool/README.md

 ## What is this?

 A work in progress tool for deciding on which retro gaming handheld to buy.
 It takes its data from a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1irg60f9qsZOkhp0cwOU7Cy4rJQeyusEUzTNQzhoTYTU).
+That means as long as the spreadsheet is up to date the tool should be too.

 ## Tools and Languages used